CNR-STIIMA-IRAS/rosdyn/README.md

   urdf_param: "robot_description" # name of the robot_description parameter

-  urdf_name: "cybersort" # name of the robot inside the robot description

   trajectory_namespace: "ident_trj" # name of the identification trajectory

   controller_joint_names:  # list of controlled joint of the move group (the joints which provide effort information, typically the motorized ones)